 OSHA sets basic standards for workplace safety.
 Among its many regulations are extensive requirements for the design, construction and use of ladders on the job site.
 Ladders marketed to commercial customers that do not meet these specifications may violate OSHA rules regarding unsafe products.
 In addition, your employer may be liable for knowingly introducing inferior ladders to your workplace.

 For more information about recovering benefits and damages for ladder falls in the workplace, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
 There are no up-front costs to you, and you pay no fees unless we win your case.
-A Spanish translator is available upon request.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.